MCardus/text_models/README.md

 # Text models

-This project provides high level abstraction for some famous text models including topic modelling and text embeddings
+This project provides high level abstraction for some famous text models including topic modelling and text embeddeds